Design: Cluster Architects

 Photography: Nikos Vavdinoudis – Christos Dimitriou / studiovd.gr

-A wall full of signatures of famous artists and intellectuals of the 70s-00s, which found during the redevelopment works, is carefully maintained without any intervention.
+A wall full of signatures of famous artists and intellectuals of the 70s-00s, which was found during the redevelopment works, is carefully maintained without any intervention.
 A veritable monument of pop archaeology which certainly adds further charm and value to the apartment as one can read the passage of time on it.